It's no secret that credit is key to securing a VA purchase or refinance loan.

 In some cases, it’s better to take your dispute directly to the source instead of the reporting bureaus.
 Be prepared to back up your claims with documentation.

 You simply cannot make late payments on your obligations without paying a penalty when it comes to your credit score.
 This is the first thing the credit bureaus will look for when calculating your score.
 Establishing a history of timely payments will do wonders for your score.

 Don’t open a bunch of new credit cards and shift your balances from one to another.
 That can actually hurt your score.
 Keeping your balances low — at most 30 percent of the limit — is key.
 Commit to paying off the debt instead of shuffling it around.
 It’s also unwise to close unused credit cards to try and bump up your score.
 Credit history and the length of credit also play a role in determining your score.
 Closing older cards shortens your history and can negatively impact your score.

 Military borrowers with a minimal credit history should tread carefully at the outset.
 Generally, borrowers in this situation should refrain from opening a bunch of new accounts in a short time because it might actually hurt their credit profile.
 But there are times when borrowers simply have to do this in order to qualify.

-Prospective borrowers can also seek assistance from our Department of Secondary Approval, a unique wing of Veterans United Home Loans that works with service members for free to build a plan for boosting their credit scores.
-You can talk with a DSA credit expert at 888-392-7421.
+Prospective borrowers can also seek assistance from our Lighthouse Program, a unique wing of Veterans United Home Loans that works with service members for free to build a plan for boosting their credit scores.
+You can talk with a Lighthouse credit expert at 888-392-7421.